Health Care Providers

 Regular surveillance is still important in addition to screenings.

 During all well-child visits, the AAP recommends surveillance (or monitoring) of developmental delays by:

-Other helpful CDC resources and tools related to child development data can be found at:
+Other helpful resources and tools related to child development data can be found at:

 Developmental Screening for Health Care Professionals

 Validated screening tools are available, important, and billable.